 I think it’s good there are ethical committees growing all around the world to address this issue and set limits there where neither nature nor nurture have any suggestions or past experiences to offer us as guidance.

-For me as a biologist and a mother of two (who came naturally, after years of fighting infertility and my diminished ovarian reserve, probably as a result of me improving the egg quality to the extent that natural conception was made possible), I definitely think that egg health is the ultimate trait you should look for in a donated egg.
+For me as a biologist and a mother of two (who came naturally, after years of fighting infertility and my diminished ovarian reserve, probably as a result of me improving the egg quality to the extent that natural conception was made possible as described in my book), I definitely think that egg health is the ultimate trait you should look for in a donated egg.

 What kind of life was your donor having?